Postage stamps and postal history of India: Posts and the East India Company

-With the exception of such parts as may be infested by tigers, the post seldom or never fails of arriving within an hour of its appointed time, except, as has been observed, when the waters are out.
-In this case, many circuitous roads must be followed, whereby the way is considerably lengthened.
-Taking the average, a hundred miles per day may be run over by the dawk, or post, in fair weather.
-Each mail-bag is conveyed by an hurkaru (or runner) who is attended by one or two doogy-wallahs, or drummers, who keep up a kind of long-roll, as they pass any suspicious place.

 The Post Office Act XVII of 1837 provided that the Governor-General of India in Council had the exclusive right of conveying letters by post for hire within the territories of the East India Company.
 Section XX required all private vessels to carry letters at prescribed rates for postage.
 A handstamp was applied to preadhesive ship letters.
 The mails were available to certain officials without charge, which became a controversial privilege as the years passed.
 On this basis the Indian Post Office was established on 1 October 1837.

 The urgent European mails were carried overland via Egypt at the isthmus of Suez.
-This route, pioneered by Thomas Waghorn, linked the Red Sea with the Mediterranean, and thence by steamer via Marseilles, Brindisi or Trieste to European destinations.
+This route, pioneered by Thomas Waghorn, linked the Red Sea with the Mediterranean, and thence by steamer via Marseille, Brindisi or Trieste to European destinations.
 The Suez Canal did not open until much later (17 November 1869).
 The time in transit for letters using the Overland Mail route was dramatically reduced.
 Waghorn's route reduced the journey from 16,000 miles via the Cape of Good Hope to 6,000 miles; and reduced the time in transit from three months to between 35 and 45 days.